md1512/diligent/readme.md

 # Diligent

-Diligent is unofficial cross-platform desktop client for Slack, forked from TeamWords.
+Diligent is an unofficial cross-platform desktop client for Slack, forked from TeamWords.
 Diligent is not created by, affiliated with, or supported by Slack Technologies, Inc.

 ## Features